LAION-AI/conditioned-prior/README.md

 * `PriorOutput.text_embedding` - ".npy" file containing ndarray of type `float`, included for convenience.

 * `PriorOutput.image_embedding` ".npy" file containing ndarray of type `float`, representing the image embedding predicted by the model.

+Outputs are also stored in the current directory at `./.embed_cache/` using the prompt as the filename.

 ## Intended use